tidev/titanium-docs/docs/api/titanium/ui/ios/livephotoview.md

 ## Overview

-Use the [createLivePhotoView](Titanium.UI.iOS.createLivePhotoView) method to create an new `LivePhotoView`.
+Use the <Titanium.UI.iOS.createLivePhotoView> method to create an new `LivePhotoView`.

 Specifying either a `width` or `height` property for this view will scale its `livePhoto` with the aspect ratio maintained, up to a maximum size that does not exceed its parent view.